Tutorial: Build a Live-Stream Chat With Wowza and StreamJuly 22, 2019

 RTMP started out back in the days of Macromedia, which is now owned by Adobe.
-RTMP was the proprietary protocol for streaming audio, video and data over the internet between Macromedia Flash and a server.
+RTMP began as the proprietary protocol for streaming audio, video and data over the internet between Macromedia Flash and a server.
 Due to its popularity and ability to maintain persistent connections and low-latency communication between a device and the server, it became the de facto standard for streaming applications from a device.

 How About .m3u8?

 .m3u8, a playlist file that can be referenced by Apple’s HTTP Live Streaming (HLS) protocol, streams video and audio to QuickTime, Safari, macOS, and iOS devices.
 As of today, HLS is a widely supported protocol that allows for live-streaming of video and audio across various platforms that aren’t Apple-specific.

 Essentially, the device you record with (e.g. iOS or Android) will use the RTMP protocol; whereas the device playback will use HLS.

 RTMP goes directly to the server where it’s transcoded in near real-time into an .m3u8 format.
 From there, it’s streamed directly to your device using the HLS protocol.

 The term “real time” is variable as it depends on many factors, some of which include: